Special Workout :: Yasso 800 - The Marathon Pace Workout with a Twist

 The time you spend running these 800 metres in minutes, is a prediction of how fast you can run your marathon in hours.

 I told you it was a marathon pace workout with a twist!
-It is not run on marathon pace, but it is supposed to give you a prediction of it.
+It is not run on marathon pace.
+But if you are able to do 10-12 800 metre repeats at a certain pace, the theory is that you can predict your marathon time based on it.

 Doing your 800 metre-repeats at 2:50 min / 800 metres (recovery jog for 2:50 min)?
 Then your predicted marathon time is 2 hours and 50 minutes.